-4.6 Real-Time Imaging at the VLA Site
+4.6 Real-Time Observing

 A Sun Sparc 2 workstation, connected to the on-line computers by an Ethernet link, is now in place at the VLA site.
 A special version of the AIPS task FILLM will fill VLA data into the workstation disks.
 Each scan is available for editing, calibration, and imaging within a few seconds of the end of that scan.
 Data can also be written to a local Exabyte tape.
 All regular AIPS tasks are available on this workstation.
-This system is now available to observers.
-Contact Wes Young for information.